 Step 1: Follow Your Maine LLC Operating Agreement

-It is important to read through this agreement carefully and make sure that you understand all of the steps involved.
-If you have any questions, be sure to ask a lawyer or another professional for help.
+It is important to read through this agreement carefully and make sure that you understand the steps involved.
+If you have any clarifications, consult with a lawyer.

-Some operating agreements may require all Maine LLC members and business partners a dissolution vote to approve the dissolution.
+Some Maine LLC operating agreement templates may require all Maine LLC members and business partners to a dissolution vote to approve the dissolution.

-Others may require that a certain percentage of members vote in favor of dissolution.
+Others may require that a certain percentage of LLC members vote in favor of dissolution.
 Still, others may have different requirements.
-Be sure to check your operating agreement to see what is required of you.
+Be sure to check your LLC operating agreement to see what is required of you.
 That way, you can ensure a successful Maine company dissolution.

 Step 2: Close All Tax Accounts

-The next step is to close all tax accounts with the state of Maine.
-This includes business taxes, filed federal taxes, and any other tax accounts your LLC may have.
+Close all tax accounts including business taxes, filed federal taxes, and any other tax obligations registered under your Maine business name.

 Once you have closed all tax accounts, you will need to file a final return with the state of Maine.

-Once you have taken care of all the steps above, you will be ready to file a Certificate of Cancellation, to the Maine Secretary of State .
+File the Articles of Dissolution, also referred to as Certificate of Cancellation, to the Maine Secretary of State .
 You can do this by mail, fax, or in person.
 The filing fee for Maine Articles of Dissolution is $75.

-If you are mailing in your form, you must include a check or money order for the filing fee.
+If you submitted the document through mail, you must include a check or money order for the filing fee.

-You will need to include a copy of the dissolution certificate from your home state and a Certificate of Good Standing.
+Include a copy of the dissolution certificate from your state of organization and a Certificate of Good Standing.
 Once your form has been processed, you will receive a Certificate of Cancellation in the mail.

-As with domestic Maine LLC, you will need to include your LLC's name, address, and contact information on the form.
+The dissolution for domestic LLC in Maine should include your business name, address, and contact information on the form.

 After Dissolving Your LLC

 After officially dissolving your LLC in Maine with a Certificate of Cancellation, there are a few final steps that you need to take.

 - Notify all creditors.
 You'll need to give them the date of the dissolution as well as the contact information for your LLC.
-You must also cancel any licenses or permits that your LLC holds.

 Can I Just Walk Away from My LLC?

-No, you cannot just walk away from your LLC.
-If you do not take the proper steps to dissolve your company, you will still be liable for any debts and obligations that your business has.
+You cannot just walk away from your LLC.
+If you do not take the proper steps to dissolve your Maine limited liability company, you will still be liable for any debts and obligations that your Maine business has.